What Color is Load Wire (Explained)

-Generally, load wires (also called downstream or outgoing wires) are connected to the top half of the switch box.
+Load wires (downstream or outgoing) are connected to the top half of the switch box.
 Load wires connect the switch to a load or loads in an electrical circuit such as a bulb.
 The line and load wires are critical components in a circuit.
 Most people cannot tell these wires apart.

 How can you tell apart a load wire in a circuit?
-In this guide, I will provide tips that will help you quickly identify a load wire in your electrical light fixture or any other electrical device.
+In this guide, I will provide tips to help you quickly identify a load wire in your electrical light fixture or any other electrical device.
 It is imperative to know the color codes of electrical wire.

 load wires at the top of the ceiling